-- Trace the outline of your hood on the flat piece of its cardboard box. - Find the mounting holes and center point of the hood (halfway between the mounting holes) and mark them on the cardboard panel. - Carefully cut out the cardboard outline.

-- Tape the cardboard cutout panel to the wall leaving a small gap (roughly 1/8") below the bottom of the cabinet.
-Match the center point with the centerline of the installation area. - Poke holes through the mounting points on the cardboard to mark them on the wall, then remove the cardboard.
+- Trace the outline of your hood on the flat piece of its cardboard box. - Find the mounting holes and center point of the hood (halfway between the mounting holes) and mark them on the cardboard panel. - Lift the cardboard cutout against your wall, lining it up with the horizontal line (bottom of the range hood) and matching the center point with the centerline of the installation area. - Poke holes through the mounting points on the cardboard, marking the locations on the wall.